 3. INFRINGEMENT STRATEGY.

-Make sure you have a strategy in place to protect your name if someone infringes your brand.
-It's important to be aware of how your brand might be infringed on by people.
-In some cases, the infringer will stop when a lawyer sends a letter demanding that they stop.
-If someone is intentionally stealing your brand identity to make themselves rich, then you will need to take steps to stop them.
-You may need to file a lawsuit for a temporary injunction and/or permanent injunction to stop the infringer.
-You can try to recover lost profits as well.
+It is important to have a plan in place in case someone infringes on your brand.
+It's important to be aware of how your trademark might be infringed on by people.
+In some cases, the infringer will stop when a attorney sends a notice demanding that they stop.
+If your trademark is being intentionally and maliciously exploited, you need to take appropriate measures to protect your trademark.
+A federal lawsuit might be needed to get a temporary and permanent injunction to stop the infringer.
+You can also try to recover damages including lost profits.

-Trademark Lawyer Brian Russ is Excited to Serve Glendora} Businesses
+Trademark Lawyer Brian Russ is Available to Serve Glendora} Creatives

-The answer is easy – callconnect with} Brian Russ Law, Inc. today.
+The answer is straightforward – callconnect with} Brian Russ Law, Inc. today.
 We’re fielding calls from potential new clients every day.
-Having an attorney on your team to protect your brand can help you avoid costly mistakes and give you invaluable peace of mind.
+Having an lawyer on your team to protect your brand can help you avoid costly mistakes and give you invaluable peace of mind.